Desert Sportsman Fishing Report 6/22/2019

 Lees Ferry – Fishing has been good upriver with standard midge/indicator rigs and olive color streamers with a sink tip line (150-200gr).
 The fish seem to be healthy and steadily increasing in size.
 Most effective patterns: size 18-22 Zebra Midges in black/silver and black/copper, size 6-10 olive Crystal Buggers.
 This is the time of year to have cicada patterns ready, come by the shop to stock up!

 San Juan River, NM – The San Juan has been fishing well with flows staying around 500cfs.
-Despite the cold mornings comfortable afternoon temperatures make this a great time of year to be on the “Juan”.
 Standard midge/indicator rigs have been the most productive utilizing size 20-26 Thread Midges in gray, black, and tan.
 Dead drifting olive or brown leech patterns is also effective when paired with a midge trailer.

-Bass Lakes – Bartlett has been the most consistent producer with good numbers of largemouth being caught on threadfin shad colored streamers on intermediate sinking lines.
-Try white Clouser Minnows size 4-6, Flash Minnows size 2-4.
+Bass Lakes – Bartlett has been the most consistent producer with good numbers of largemouth being caught on threadfin shad colored streamers on intermediate sinking lines (Rio CamoLux).
+Fish have been in 10-15ft of water off main lake points.
+Try white Clouser Minnows size 4-6.

 Local Carp Waters (Canals and Ponds) – Fun and challenging!
 The carp bite has been great lately and we stay up to date on the local conditions.
 Stop by the shop for the best custom carp flies, tactics, and advice available anywhere.